Speaking Without Notes

 Er, well, not necessarily.

-For most speeches and presentations, the best solution may well be to have limited notes.
-Here’s how to write speech notes.
+OK, for most speeches and presentations, the best solution may well be to have limited notes.
+So here’s how to write speech notes.

 However, there could be times when it is more convenient or more beneficial to manage without notes.

 Why Speak Without Notes?

 Speaking without any notes brings many positives.

 Very importantly, it will allow you to engage fully with your audience.
 It will enable you to make full eye contact with them.
 And you’ll be able to react to their smiles.
 Put simply, it will help you to really connect with them.

 And there’s another benefit.
 Ditch the notes and you’ll also look more authoritative than if you are constantly looking at notes.
 Perhaps strangely, it also feels liberating to be noteless.

 Be reassured, no one expects a speaker to deliver a faultless performance.